-For some reason, I didn’t make the connection that when my friends went to school, their parents paid for them, but when I went to school, I would be stuck with an enormous bill.
+And for some reason, I didn’t make the connection that when my friends went to school, their parents paid for them, but when I went to school, I would be stuck with an enormous bill.

-But like the man who wins the lottery, I feel I made a poor investment decision that nevertheless paid off big time.
+But like the man who wins the lottery, I feel like I made a poor investment decision that nevertheless paid off big time.

 That said, my college degree’s lack of practical application and clear career path made my job pursuit an interesting one.

 During my senior year, I sent out 100+ custom resumes for various positions across the business and marketing spectrum.

 I actually landed an interview for a position at DropBox but didn’t make it to subsequent interview rounds.

 After graduating, I moved into my mom’s rent house back home to save money.

 When I heard nothing from nearly all the companies to which I applied, I decided to ditch the conventional method of sending a resume and hoping for a response.